Iran's Rouhani says Trump 'failed' to kill off nuclear deal

 Despite keeping the deal intact, Trump stirred ire in Tehran on Friday by announcing fresh separate sanctions on 14 Iranian individuals and entities at the same time.
 Among them was the head of Iran's judiciary, Ayatollah Sadeq Amoli Larijani.

 "It's been one year since Trump has been trying to kill JCPOA and hasn't been successful.
-This means victory of law over dictatorship," Rouhani said Sunday.
+This means victory of law over dictatorship," Rouhani said Sunday, slamming the US for what he said were its attempts at "self-aggrandizing."

-He added the United States had been unsuccessful despite its attempts at "self-aggrandizing" and imposing its way on Iran.
+State news agency IRNA reported him saying that Iran had proved it was right "and our enemies were wrong."

+"I am very happy to see that the White House has failed to disrupt international obligations, break loyalty and stand against the resolution of the United Nations Security Council which was the outcome of an agreement among seven countries," he said.

 Rouhani's remarks were the latest in a tit-for-tat exchange between Trump and Iranian officials over the deal, as well as anti-government protests that took place across the country recently.
 Trump openly supported the protesters, who staged the biggest challenge to the Iranian regime since 2009.
 The US State Department also openly encouraged Iranians to protest.